Insurance coverage for businesses of all sizes.

 Two coverages in one policy.

-A business owners insurance policy is known as BOP for short.
+A New Hampshire business owners insurance policy is known as BOP for short.
 This is appropriate, since it offers a one-two punch.
 It’s a combination policy bringing together two types of coverages.

 Includes property insurance.

 The first type is property insurance.
 Property insurance covers risks associated with your business’ premises, equipment and vehicles.
 In addition, it often includes any associated loss of business.
 This is an essential coverage because it ensures your business, assets, and income are protected.
-For instance, here are a few of the coverages to consider in your business owners policy:
+For instance, here are a few of the coverages to consider in your business owners insurance in New Hampshire policy:

 - Accidental Damage